jfserejo/fondue/README.md

     >> Maximum connections set to 1024
     >> Listening on 0.0.0.0:9292, CTRL+C to stop

-Go to your browser and open http://localhost:9292 to see your static site loaded.
+Go to your browser and open [http://localhost:9292](http://localhost:9292) to see your static site loaded.
 As you make changes to the site you only need to reload your browser to view the changes – you don’t have to bounce the server.
-Deploy to Heroku

 **4.6 Store on git:**